apache/metron/metron-stellar/stellar-common/README.md

 ### `MULTISET_INIT`
   * Description: Creates an empty multiset, which is a map associating objects to their instance counts.
   * Input:
-    * input?? - An initialization of the multiset
+    * input (optional) - An initialization of the multiset
   * Returns: A multiset

 ### `MULTISET_MERGE`